The toilet tank and bowl can develop undetected leaks that can waste thousands of gallons of water if not repaired.

 If you’ve experienced a significant increase in your water bill, this could be the culprit.
 The toilets in your home account for about 25 to 30 percent of your total water bill.
 So a small leak here could represent thousands of gallons of wasted water.

-Now, the most common problem with a toilet that causes it to use that kind of water is the seal between the tank and the bowl.
+Now, the most common problem that causes it to use that kind of water is the seal between the toilet tank and the bowl.
 Now, you can test that a couple of different ways.

 The good news, to solve the problem, it’s only about five dollars’ worth of materials, and about ten minutes of your time.